quidampepin/quidampepin.github.io/_posts/2022-11-29-a-july-afternoon.md

 "I was eight years old, you were six..."

-I laughed to tears, but I'm not sure where they came from, those tears...
+I laughed until I cried, but I'm not sure where they came from, those tears...

 "My God...
 They were so surprised to see two young rascals with guns!"